huanchen1107/shorter-video-generator-mac/README.md

+This repository is forked from [*shorter-video-generator*]https://github.com/Louis-Li-dev/Shorter.Video.Generator.git, and it is optimized for macOS.

 # Overview
 *This system is specifically designed for you to upload audio or audio and pdf files for AI-Generated Content* [*Demo Link*](https://www.youtube.com/watch?v=Kei59Z9Ze_8)